zipxing/rust_pixel/doc/principle.md

 ![graphrender2](./p4.jpg)

-- 图形模式的渲染除了普通的精灵集合外，还支持Pixel Layers
+- In graphical mode, rendering supports Pixel Layers in addition to regular sprite collections.
-- Pixel Layers管理Pixel Sprite，Pixel Sprite跟普通精灵区别是能够按照单个像素移动
+- Pixel Layers manage Pixel Sprites, which differ from regular sprites by being able to move at the pixel level.

 <br>